|Director: Sofia Coppola |

 |Distributor||The Criterion Collection|

-The supplements are a mix of the old and the new.
-New to Criterion’s edition are several substantial featurettes.
+The supplements are the same as what appeared on Criterion’s Blu-ray.
+New at the time were several substantial featurettes.
 “Revisiting The Virgin Suicides” is an excellent 26-minute look back at the film and its impact that features new video interviews with Coppola, Lachman, and actors Kirsten Dunst and Josh Hartnett.
-There is also a new 15-minute interview with novelist Jeffrey Eugenides, who discusses how he came to write the novel and how he sees the film in relation to his work.
-Criterion has also added “Strange Magic,” a 13-minute featurette focused around writer and Rookie editor-in-chief Tavi Gevinson, who explores the film through the lens of adolescence, suicide, and memory via her own writing and imagery from a fanzine she made about the film in 2012.
+There is also a 15-minute interview with novelist Jeffrey Eugenides, who discusses how he came to write the novel and how he sees the film in relation to his work.
+Criterion also added “Strange Magic,” a 13-minute featurette focused around writer and Rookie editor-in-chief Tavi Gevinson, who explores the film through the lens of adolescence, suicide, and memory via her own writing and imagery from a fanzine she made about the film in 2012.
 Fans of Coppola’s work will be particularly pleased with the inclusion of Lick the Star ,a 1998 short film she made in 16mm black-and-white just before she started production on The Virgin Suicides.
 From the Paramount DVD we have the 23-minute featurette “The Making of The Virgin Suicides,” which was shot primarily by Eleanor Coppola.
-It is more about Sofia Coppola than it is about the film itself, as most of the featurette consists of behind-the-scenes footage of Sofia working and interviews about her with numerous members of the Coppola family, including Eleanor, and Francis Ford Coppola.
+It is more about Sofia Coppola than it is about the film itself, as most of the featurette consists of behind-the-scenes footage of Sofia working and interviews about her with numerous members of the Coppola family, including Eleanor and Francis Ford Coppola.
 Also featured are a few of the actors, including Kathleen Turner, James Woods, and Scott Glenn, as well as Jeffrey Eugenides.
 There is one particularly interesting segment that juxtaposes a scene in the film with a voice-over of Eugenides reading directly from his novel, which shows just how closely Coppola followed the original book in this instance, right down to the descriptive details of when lights in a house turn on and off.
 Also from that disc we get the music video for Air’s soundtrack song “Playground Love,” directed by Coppola and her brother Roman Coppola, and a trailer.

 Thoughts?
 E-mail James Kendrick